roger-russel/beholder-web-client/doc/PATTERN.md

 ## Example of use

-Fallow um example of how use it
+Follow an example of how to use it.

 <code>
 ...